When we see them trying to chill speech of jokesters, when we're seeing all of this, that is a playbook out of Hitler and I won't deny it.

 I hope they stop that process, by the way, if in fact the Democrats shut it down.

-Now, uh Democrats are saying that shutdowns are bad, but they're the ones that are threatening to cause it.
+Now, Democrats are saying that shutdowns are bad, but they're the ones that are threatening to cause it.

-And listen to Democrats talk about the the bad, bad government, big bad government shutdown in the past.
+Let's just take a trip down memory lane, shall we, and listen to Democrats talk about the bad, bad government, big, bad government shutdown in the past.

 We believe in governance.

-We want to keep governments open.
+We want to keep government open.

 A shutdown is very serious.